pocomane/lua/Readme.md

 - The table.setlen function can be used to set the value of the new field.
 It does not change anything else.

-The execution time increases  by ~9% (when updating the len) while the memory size increases by ~8% (when storing empty tables).
-I think both can be improved with more conscientious changes.
+The execution time increases  by ~1% (when updating the len) while the memory size increases by ~8% (when storing empty tables).